MultiplEYE-COST/wg1-experiment-implementation/README.md

 9. [Run the dummy experiment](#run-the-dummy-experiment) to check if everything is working correctly
 10. [Run the experiment with an eye-tracker](#run-the-experiment-with-an-eye-tracker)

+> If you encounter any problems, please consult this [document](guidelines/markdown/HANDLING_ERRORS.md).
+If you cannot find your error, contact [multipleye.project@gmail.com](mailto:multipleye.project@gmail.com).

 ### Download the experiment code as zip file
 If you do not have git installed, you can download the code as a zip file from this website.
 Click on the green button `Code` and then click on `Download ZIP`.
 Unzip the folder in our preferred location.